-Staying at Mwamba Field Study Centre
+Staying at Mwamba Conservation Centre

-Located just 80m off the dazzling white sands of Watamu’s world-renowned beach and National Marine Park, Mwamba Field Study Centre provides simple but pleasant, friendly and relaxed full-board accommodation for anyone in need of a holiday on the beach and near a forest and in particular for birders, botanists, marine enthusiasts and anyone interested wildlife.
+Located just 80m off the dazzling white sands of Watamu’s world-renowned beach and National Marine Park, Mwamba Conservation Centre provides simple but pleasant, friendly and relaxed full-board accommodation for anyone in need of a holiday on the beach and near a forest and in particular for birders, botanists, marine enthusiasts and anyone interested wildlife.
 Facilities include those for longer-term resident researchers.

-Mwamba is ideally situated as a base to explore the rich diversity of coastal habitats in the Watamu-Malindi area – particularly Arabuko-Sokoke Forest, Mida Creek, Gede Ruins, Sabaki River Mouth and the seasonal freshwater wetlands just inland from the coastline.
+Mwamba is ideally situated as a base to explore the rich diversity of coastal habitats in the Watamu-Malindi area, particularly Arabuko-Sokoke Forest, Mida Creek, Gede Ruins, Sabaki River Mouth and the seasonal freshwater wetlands just inland from the coastline.

 Mwamba is run with an emphasis on an informal community with guests and volunteers coming together with staff to share meals.
 All food is prepared by our full-time chef but we invite guests and volunteers to join in with clearing up after meals to help reduce costs and we’ve found it a great time to get to know each other.